veaba/tensorflow-docs/docs/tf.lite/experimental/load_delegate.md

 )
 ```
 #### Args:
-- library: Name of shared library containing the TfLiteDelegate.
+- `library`: Name of shared `library` containing the TfLiteDelegate.
-- options: Dictionary of options that are required to load the delegate.
+- `options`: Dictionary of `options` that are required to load the delegate.
 All keys and values in the dictionary should be convertible to str.
-Consult the documentation of the specific delegate for required and legal options. (default None)
+Consult the documentation of the specific delegate for required and legal `options`. (default None)
 #### Returns:
 Delegate object.
 #### Raises:
-- ValueError: Delegate failed to load.
+- `ValueError`: Delegate failed to load.
-- RuntimeError: If delegate loading is used on unsupported platform.
+- `RuntimeError`: If delegate loading is used on unsupported platform.